splvm/os-meetup/README.md

 ## Annoucement
+- **7/10/2022** Lab 1 Util Github Classroom has been updated.
+Please click [here](https://classroom.github.com/a/q4I5zsip) to get a fork.
+Please remember that **NEVER** share code publically and **NEVER** make the repo public.
+The first lab is due on 📅 Saturday 7/16/2022.
+You can directly `git push` to your repo to submit your lab assignment.
 - **7/10/2022** Thanks for joining our first OS meetup!
 Here are the links we shared:
   - [Mossaka]: recommends a textbook alternative: [Operating Systems, Three Easy Pieces](https://pages.cs.wisc.edu/~remzi/OSTEP/)
   - [Mossaka]: this is a good [article](https://gendignoux.com/blog/2020/06/16/rust-5-years-cross-platform.html#desktop-systems) to learn more about how high-level programming languages like Rust makes cross-platform stdlib.